ditjhaba/za-school-results/README.md

 # za_schools_web

+INSTRUCTIONS FOR LAUNCHING THE APP
+- cd into the 'frontend' folder.
+- run the npm install command
+- go back to the project folder
+- run 'brew install leiningen' for clojure build automation
+- run 'brew install neo4j' for the awesome graph DB
+- run 'lein run'

 A [Heroku](http://www.heroku.com) web app using Compojure.

 This generated project has a few basics set up beyond the bare Compojure defaults: